 We seek individuals who are professional and committed to providing exemplary work in support of our mission, who can live in community harmoniously, and who model our values - Holism, Community, Sustainability, Service, and Integrity.
 Seasonal Staff members represent Omega as excellent stewards of professional and compassionate service.
-The work and customer service that they provide are an integral part of their time here.
-Every interaction staff have with fellow staff members, participants, teachers, and colleagues are at the heart of creating the Omega experience.
+Every interaction staff have with each other, participants, faculty and guests are at the heart of creating the Omega experience.

 Omega's seasonal staff experience offers the unique opportunity for individuals to contribute professional skills and compassionate customer service while thriving in a vibrant learning oriented environment.

 Contribute meaningful work - be a part a staff made up of people who are passionate about contributing to a meaningful cause.

 Learn & grow - enjoy access to specially designed Holistic Education program classes, trainings, and events.